 If your first question was, “What’s embryo adoption?” you’re not alone.
 While it bears similarities with traditional adoption (a parent/parents intend to raise the child as their own), there are some important differences.

-- The embryo is “donated” by parents who no longer need or want to use them.
+- The embryo is “donated” by parents who have completed their family through the use of embryos created through medical fertility procedures.
 Since the child from the donated embryo is born into the family, there is no formal adoption process as there would be with a full-term baby or child.

-- There are no formal adoption laws that cover embryo adoption: contract (ownership) law takes precedence since the embryo is considered the property of the recipient family once it’s transferred.
+- There are no formal adoption laws that cover embryo adoption: embryo donation is considered a property transfer between the donor and the recipient families.

 - An embryo adoption allows a woman to experience pregnancy and childbirth.